On Risk and Time Pressure: When to Think and When to Do

 He considers that behavior as one of the main mistakes leading to the eventual failure of Triangulate.}

-Second, perhaps surprisingly, an increase in the ex ante belief about the initial idea can lower the overall success probability of the entrepreneur.
+Second, an increase in the ex ante belief about the initial idea can lower the overall success probability of the entrepreneur.
 A higher initial belief discourages early customer research, thereby amplifying the false-starts problem.
-If the deadline is not too short, then this effect may dominate the positive effect of a higher likelihood that the initial idea can deliver a solution.
+If the deadline is not too short, this effect may dominate the positive effect of a higher likelihood that the initial idea can deliver a solution.

 Third, \emph{increasing} time pressure can incentivize the agent to think early on.
 A venture capitalist can mitigate the false start problem through tighter deadlines that crowd out the entrepreneur's incentive to do early.
 In general, early doing is attractive because it can provide a quick solution.
-The entrepreneur may opt for this route if initially, the time pressure is not too high.
+The entrepreneur may opt for this route if, initially, the time pressure is not too high.
 By increasing the initial time pressure, the venture capitalist discourages early acting on the initial idea.
 Instead, it encourages customer research when it is most valuable.